VVanlue/CameraTrapML/proposal.md

 **What counts as success**

-We will count a quantization level as a success if it noticeably cuts memory and or improves throughput while keeping accuracy within a small margin of the FP32 baseline.
+We will count a quantization level as a success if it noticeably cuts memory and/or improves throughput while keeping accuracy within a small margin of the FP32 baseline.

-## 7. Expected Deliverables
+## 8. Expected Deliverables

 - Source code for the quantization pipeline and the benchmarking harness, including data loading, timing, and memory profiling
 - FP32, INT8, and INT4 versions of MobileNetV2 and ResNet18